IBIS: A Hybrid Inception-BiLSTM and SVM Ensemble for Robust Doppler-based Human Activity Recognition: System Modeling

-The hybrid IBIS network is effective at detecting and classifying both global patterns and temporal sequences.
+The hybrid Inception-BiLSTM neural network is effective at detecting and classifying both global patterns and temporal sequences.
 However, for accurate classification of CSI-derived data, this architecture alone is insufficient.
-To address this, a SVM was integrated into the post-processing stage as an ensemble learning strategy.
+To address this, an SVM was integrated into the post-processing stage as an ensemble learning strategy.
 Unlike common approaches where SVM is the primary classifier, this work uses it to refine the final classification results and improve generalization.
 The SVM's ability to handle outliers and its use of decision margins contribute to better model generalization, which is particularly useful for Doppler trace data that is prone to noise and distortions.
 This allows the SVM to refine the final classification results, especially for samples that might be misclassified by the neural network.

+A key advantage of SVM lies in the flexibility of its kernel functions.
+The Radial Basis Function (RBF) kernel, as well as the Sigmoid and Polynomial kernels \cite{kolodiazhnyi}\cite{ye2012}\cite{Arti}, are available options that can be selected for classification.
+In our framework, during the training stage, the SVM is trained using the probability outputs generated by the neural network.
+Through a grid-search optimization process, the most suitable kernel is determined for the underlying class distribution.

-A key advantage of SVM is its kernel function flexibility.
-The Radial Basis Function (RBF) kernel~\cite{kolodiazhnyi} \cite{ye2012} was chosen for this study's Doppler data due to its ability to adapt decision boundaries to non-linear distributions.
-The penalty parameter C was set to 1, providing an optimal balance between training accuracy and generalization.
-Additionally, class balancing was applied to the SVM configuration to ensure that each class was given equal weight, which prevents the model from being biased toward the majority class and leads to a fairer, more robust classification.
+The penalty parameter C is also tuned to achieve an optimal balance between training accuracy and model generalization.
+Furthermore, class balancing was applied to the SVM configuration to ensure that all classes receive equal weighting, preventing the classifier from becoming biased toward majority classes and resulting in a fairer and more robust overall prediction performance.

 Figure~\ref{fig:svm_class} illustrates the SVM model's application, showing five distinct classes separated by well-defined boundaries.
 Proper class segmentation is essential for understanding the unique features of each class, leading to improved classification accuracy.

+Regarding the hyperparameters, a learning rate of 0.001 was used for the hybrid network, along with an early stopping callback function to achieve the highest possible accuracy.
+At the classification stage, the SVM was also trained using a Grid Search, where three parameters were varied to determine the optimal training configuration.
+Initially, three kernel functions were considered: RBF, sigmoid, and polynomial, along with the trade-off parameter $C$ and gamma ($\gamma$), both ranging from 0.01 to 1, which are responsible for defining the decision margins.
+The RBF kernel was ultimately selected by the Grid Search, representing the non-linear characteristics of the data.